EMPLOYER: Ottawa Safety Council

 Here are the specific job duties:

-- Direct pedestrians across the street, stopping traffic as necessary.
+- Direct or escort pedestrians across the street, stopping traffic as necessary.

 - Communicate traffic, crossing rules, and other information to students and adults.